doitian/rfcs/rfcs/0000-variable-length-header-field/0000-variable-length-header-field.md

 }
 ```

-The new field `extension_hash` will be added to the block body and following data structures:
+The new field `extension` will be added to the block body and following data structures:

 ```
 table Block {
     header:       Header,
     uncles:       UncleBlockVec,
     transactions: TransactionVec,
     proposals:    ProposalShortIdVec,
-    extension_hash: Byte32,
+    extension:    Bytes,
 }

 table CompactBlock {